FIWARE/keycloak-jades-vc-issuer/doc/README.md

 curl --location '<CREDENTIAL_ISSUER>/openid-credential-issuer'
 ```
 This returns the authorization server in the field `authorization_servers`, credential endpoint (field: `credential_endpoint`)
-and the credential format (field `format` for the credential configuration with ID `verifiable-credential`).
+and the credential format (field `format` for the credential configuration with ID `verifiable-credential` as specified in the
+`attributes` of the client with ID `did:web:test-marketplace.org`).

 Next is to obtain the OpenID config from the authorization server:
 ```shell